 We are excited to welcome you and your group to Rabbit Hill Snow Resort this season.
 Below is some important information to help your trip run smoothly.

-If you have any questions, please reach out to Linda in Group Services at [email protected]
+If you have any questions, please reach out to Cheryl in Group Services at [email protected]

-For general information and frequently asked questions, including our Covid procedures and policies Rabbit Hill Snow Resort click here.
+For general information and frequently asked questions click here.

 There is an element of risk involved and although supervision is provided, their child will not be supervised at all times.
 Neither you, the school or Rabbit Hill is guaranteeing an injury-free activity.

 Let us know if there are changes in attendance, arrival time, etc. We understand events happen, so please let us know 24 hours in advance if needing to change or cancel your trip.
 You can contact Cheryl at [email protected] or by calling us at 780-955-2440 ext 24.

 What to Bring?